NoAr2011/AlphaProject/Readme.md

-# AutoTrack – Vehicle Service Registration System
+# CarTrack – Vehicle Service Registration System

-**AutoTrack** is a web-based application designed to streamline the vehicle service process.
-Users can register, add their cars, and monitor service progress conveniently from their browser.
+**CarTrack** is a web-based application designed to streamline the vehicle service process.
+Users can register, add their vehicles, and conveniently monitor service progress from their browser.

+The application is built using the **WebSharper** client-server model with **HTML templates**.
+Data is stored using **SQLite**.

 ---

+## Live Demo

+Try the application live: [Hosted on Azure]https://autotrack-g3fqakhcddbzhqf3.northeurope-01.azurewebsites.net/ *Note: This is a preview version — some features may still be under development.*

+---

 ## Project Status: In Development

-This application is **still under development** and is expected to be fully functional by the **end of the semester**.
+This application is currently in development and is expected to be feature-complete by the **end of the semester**.

 ---

 ## Currently Available Features

 - New user registration
-- Vehicle registration for users
+- Vehicle registration linked to user accounts
 - Viewing the repair status of registered vehicles

 ---